dorajistyle/goyangi/readme.md

 So, Goyangi carefully has chosen packages and combined.
 Keep it simple and DRY.

-## The goal
-The goal of Goyangi project is making a reliable foundation for developers who want to make web services with the Go server.
-When the Goyangi project becomes more stable, developers would become lazybones.
-And then lazybones could not only show their creativity but also devote themselves to problems what they can solve.

 ## How it works?
 ![Goyangi How it works](./document/images/goyangi-howitworks.png "Goyangi How it works")